On sumsets involving $k$th powers of finite fields: Concluding Remarks

 where $\varphi$ is the Euler function and $\tau(p-1)$ denotes the number of positive divisors of $p-1$.
 Later this bound was improved by Shparlinski \cite{Shparlinski}.
-Recently, She and the first author \cite{she-wu} improved this bound which says that
+Recently, She and Wu \cite{she-wu} further improved this bound and obtained that

-Compared to the additive decompositions of $D_k$, it is difficult for us to obtain some qualitative results concerning the $2$-additive decompositions of $\mathcal{P}$.
-For example, it seems that the methods introduced by Shkredov, Hanson and Petridis cannot be applied to prove $\mathcal{P}\neq A+A$.
+Compared to the additive decompositions of $D_k$, it is difficult for us to obtain some qualitative results concerning the $2$-additive decompositions of $\mathcal{P}_p$.
+For example, it seems that the methods introduced by Shkredov, Hanson and Petridis cannot be applied to prove $\mathcal{P}_p\neq A+A$.

 On the other hand, as a counterpart of Theorem \ref{Thm.
 C}, it is also difficult to prove